-- Access to the personal data I hold about you, at no cost.
+- Access to the personal data we hold about you, at no cost.

-- That any automated decision I make may be reviewed by a member of staff.
+That any automated decision we make may be reviewed by a member of staff.

 How can you withdraw the consent of your personal data for direct marketing?

 There are several ways you can stop direct marketing communications from us:

 By click the ‘unsubscribe’ link in any email communication that we send you or by emailing us on firstname.lastname@example.org.